maxsokolov/TableKit/README.md

 			loadImageAsync(url: url, imageView: imageView)
 		}
 	}

+	override func layoutSubviews() {
+		super.layoutSubviews()

+		contentView.layoutIfNeeded()
+		multilineLabel.preferredMaxLayoutWidth = multilineLabel.bounds.size.width
     }
+}
 ```
-As you can see you don't have to load any remote images to your cell, cause it's not visible.
-It's a prototype cell, just to calculate apropriate height.
+First of all you have to set `preferredMaxLayoutWidth` for all your multiline labels.
+And check if a configuring cell is a prototype cell.
+If it is, you don't have to do any additional work that not actually affect cell's height.
+For example you don't have to load remote image for a prototype cell.

 ## Installation